-Included as a fundamental right in the U.S. Constitution, firearms have played a pivotal role in America’s history and culture.
-But federal gun control laws were largely nonexistent until well into the 20th Century, and today remain exceptionally lenient compared to gun laws in most other wealthy nations.
+Included as a fundamental right in the U.S. Constitution, firearms have long played a pivotal role in America’s history and culture.
+Federal gun regulations, though, were largely nonexistent until well into the 20th Century, and today remain exceptionally lenient compared to gun laws in most other wealthy nations.

-Scroll through this timeline to learn more about the prickly history of firearms regulation in America.
+Scroll through this timeline to learn more about the prickly history of federal firearms regulation in America.

 (Click here for full-screen mode)